bcaffo/LittleInferenceBook/manuscript/02_probability.md

 [1] 0.7071
 ~~~~~~

-Therefore, about 0.7071 of calls being answered on a random day is the median.
+Therefore, 0.7071 of calls being answered on a random day is the median.
+Or, the probability that 70% or fewer calls get answered is 50%.

-R can approximate quantiles for you for common distributions
+R can approximate quantiles for you for common distributions with the
+prefix `q` in front of the distribution name

 {line-numbers=off,lang=r}
 ~~~~~~